Common signalling system

 The six priority corridors identified by the European Commission for the deployment of ERTMS include Corridor A from Rotterdam to Genoa, Corridor B from Stockholm to Naples, Corridor C from Antwerp to Basel, Corridor D from Budapest to Valencia, Corridor E from Dresden to Constanta, and Corridor F from Aachen to Terespol.

 The European ERTMS Deployment Plan foresees installation of the ERTMS equipment to more than 10,000km of railway lines by 2015 and 25,000km by 2020.
-A number of key European freight lines have also been identified for ERTMS deployment.
+Several key European freight lines have also been identified for ERTMS deployment.

 Investments amounting to €5bn ($6.48bn) have been planned for the deployment of ERTMS in Europe during 2007-13.